vippsas/vipps-developers/newsletters/2022-01-newsletter.md

 We are working on eliminating incorrect API use.
-Although we always respond to incorrect API calls with a sensible HTTP status (usually `HTTP 400 Bad Request`) and an informative error message in the response body, we see that some keep making incorrect API calls.
+Although we always respond to incorrect API calls with a sensible HTTP status (usually `HTTP 400 Bad Request`) and an informative error message in the response body, we see that some merchant and partners keep making incorrect API calls.

 Please:
-- Monitor the responses you get when making an API calls
+- Monitor the responses you get when making API calls
 - Log all errors
+- Fix errors as quickly as possible
 - Use the API Dashboard
-- Fix errors as quickly as possible
 - Contact us if there is anything we can help with

 One example: Far too many calls to